Lord's Cricket Ground & Museum

 Lord's Cricket Ground & Museum Review

-If you can't manage to lay your hands on tickets for a cricket match, the next best thing is to take a tour of the spiritual home of this most English of games.
-Founded by Thomas Lord, the headquarters of the MCC (Marylebone Cricket Club) opens its "behind the scenes" areas to visitors.
-You can see the Long Room with cricketing art on display; the players' dressing rooms; and the world's oldest sporting museum, where the progress from gentlemanly village-green game to worldwide sport over 400 years is charted.
-Don't miss the prize exhibit: the urn containing the sport's most iconic trophy, the Ashes—the remains of a cricket bail (part of the wicket assembly) presented to the English captain in 1883, a jokey allusion to a newspaper's premature obituary for the death of English cricket published after the home team's defeat by Australia.
-The two nations still play for possession of the Ashes every two years. though only a replica actually changes hands these days.
-Tours are not available during major matches (it's offered during smaller "county" matches), but the museum remains open to match ticket holders.
+The spiritual home of this most English of games and the headquarters of the MCC (Marylebone Cricket Club), Lord's opens its "behind the scenes" areas to visitors.
+Highlights of the 100-minute tour include the Long Room, a VIP viewing area where portraits of cricketing greats are on display; the players' dressing rooms; and the world's oldest sporting museum, where cricket's 400-year progress from gentlemanly village-green game to worldwide sport is charted via memorabilia, equipment, trophies, and footage of memorable performances.
+Don't miss the prize exhibit: the urn known as the Ashes—allegedly the remains of a cricket bail (part of the wicket assembly) presented to the English captain in 1883 by a group of Australian women, a jokey allusion to a newspaper's satirical obituary for the death of English cricket published after a resounding defeat.
+It's been a symbol of the two nations' long-running rivalry ever since.
+They still play for possession of the Ashes every two years though it's only been an official (as opposed to joke) trophy since 1998.
+A Waterford crystal version changes hands these days, though the winners still hold a replica of the original urn aloft.
+Tours are not available during major matches (they're offered during smaller "county" matches), but the museum remains open to match ticket holders.

 - Address: St. John's Wood Rd., St. John's Wood, London, NW8 8QN | Map It